Skip Navigation

 O’Neal’s interest in disability rights originally stemmed from the birth of her brother Josiah, who was diagnosed with a rare neuromuscular disease called Nemaline Myopathy.
 Josiah’s disease falls under the umbrella of Muscular Dystrophy.
 Watching her brother’s struggles with his disease exposed her to the loopholes within the Americans with Disabilities Act and true accessibility.
 O’Neal’s interest later grew from Muscular Dystrophy to extend to the entire disability community when she became more involved with nonprofit and advocacy work.
 She hoped to learn at RespectAbility about the different aspects of disability rights such as employment rates and unequal pay.

 O’Neal joined RespectAbility as a junior in college with hopes to take her knowledge back to her hometown of Hattiesburg, MS for her senior year and moving forward.
-She plans to apply skills gained from her Apprenticeship to continue working toward the ultimate goal of fighting stigmas and advancing opportunities for not only the disabled community but also for all minority groups.
+She plans to apply skills gained from her Fellowship to continue working toward the ultimate goal of fighting stigmas and advancing opportunities for not only the disabled community but also for all minority groups.

 Upon graduation, O’Neal hopes to move to Washington, D.C. to attend law school and pursue a career that places her in the midst of the political realm with hopes of one day potentially working on Capitol Hill.